-Potatoes, like all organic material, can be composted.
+Potatoes, like all organic material, can be composted – at least in theory.
 However, potatoes and compost don’t always play well together so you must be be careful when composting this specific vegetable.

 Composting raw potatoes brings a few challenges that you will not have when composting uneaten cooked potatoes.
-While potato peels also present challenges for the compost.
+Potato peels also present challenges for the compost.

 Let’s look at the potential problems composting potatoes presents and how to avoid the risks that go with them.